anannyadas/noofwords/README.md

 # @author: Anannya Das

-# identifying and processing speeches by members of Congress
+# words, frequency of words from wikipaedia articles